gratifyguy/botkit-mock/README.md

 3. Require your controller in your test: `const fileBeingTested = require("./indexController")`
 4. Follow test case examples seen [here](/examples)

+## General Information
+Botkit depends on adapters (Slack, Facebook, MS Teams, etc).
+Botkit-Mock is an extension of Botkit that provides an interface for accepting user messages through `.usersInput`.
+You can connect any valid Botkit adapters to Botkit-Mock to extend Botkit-Mock, although currently, we have only provided an extension for [Slack](lib/slack).

 ## Basic Usage ##

 ### Testing Controllers ###